saucelabs/sauce-docs/docs/api-testing/use-cases/set-variable.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The **SET (Variable)** component allows you to create variables from a string to a payload.
-In this guide, we will show all the ways you can create a variable.
+In this guide, you will learn about the various ways to create a variable.

 ## What You'll Need